 - Your current passport, as well as any previous passports you may own

 - Depending on the type of Visa you have, you may be required to provide additional documentation.

 The interview is brief, and the U.S. visa officials may ask you why you want to visit the U.S. or anything else that may help them learn more about you.
 Arrive at least 15 minutes before your scheduled appointment time since you will need to present your appointment letter and passport at the entrance and go through a security check.
 It’s also possible that you’ll have to wait in line for a while.

 USCIS or the U.S. Embassy may refuse your petition or visa application for a variety of reasons.
 For example, you may be disqualified or have a criminal record, making you ineligible to enter the United States.
 If you are denied a visa, you have two choices: appeal to the USCIS or the U.S. Embassy, or apply for a new visa.
 It is typically preferable to reapply for a visa rather than file an appeal since the U.S. Embassy will have a solid reason for denying your Visa, which you may correct when you reapply.

 If your U.S. visa expires, you can renew it using a procedure similar to the one used to apply for the Visa in the first place.
 All U.S. visas have an issuance date and an expiration date printed on the passport.
 Only if the Visa’s expiration date has passed is it essential to renew the Visa.

 If you want to get into your dream course in a high-ranked global university, you’ll need more than just good grades; you’ll also need flawless application because the competition is fierce.
-You may enlist the assistance of Leverage Edu specialists to assist you with the application process so that you can realize your goals.
-Call us immediately at 1800 57 2000 for a free 30-minute counselling session.
+You may enlist the assistance of the study abroad experts specialists to assist you with the application process so that you can realize your goals.